Table of contents

 Jira Service Management is an IT service management solution that helps dev and ops teams work faster to resolve incidents and requests.
 It’s built on Jira, Atlassian’s project management tool, but designed specifically for IT service management.

-Jira Service Management can be a good alternative if you don’t have any really specific workflows and you’re looking for a general IT service management solution.
-If you work with more advanced workflows, you may end up finding that the customization level is insufficient.
+Jira Service Management can be a good alternative if you don’t have any really specific workflows and are looking for a general IT service management solution.
+If you work with more advanced workflows, you may find that the customization level is insufficient.

-• Free: Free for up to 3 technicians
+- Free: Free for up to 3 agents

 9. LogMeIn Resolve